Skip to main content

 The 'fit note' was introduced on 6 April 2010.
 With your employer's support, the note will help you return to work sooner by providing more information about the effects of your illness or injury.

-For more information see the DirectGov website (where this information was sourced).
+For more information see the Gov.uk website

 Share